 Why should you clean your tweezers and how often should you clean them?

-Most councils/state laws require you to clean tweezers and similar tools after EVERY SINGLE CLIENT!
+By Australian law, you're require to clean and sterilise your tweezers and similar tools after EVERY SINGLE CLIENT!

 Bet you didn’t know that!

-If you don’t clean your tweezers, you risk spreading infections such as Blepharitis and conjunctivitis, which are both are nasty gross infections that affect the eye area.
+If you don’t clean your tweezers, you risk spreading infections such as Blepharitis, conjunctivitis and spreading of other "very popular right now" viruses etc which are all nasty gross things you don't want happening to yourself or your clients.

 Think about it… would you want your lashes done with tweezers that haven’t been cleaned?
 You have no idea what the past 20 customers before you were infected with!